karjain/karjain/README.md

 <br/>

-- 🙌 I am Graduate Data Science student at The George Washington University
+- 🙌 I am a Graduate Data Science student at The George Washington University

-- 👨🏽‍💻 I am crurrently working with the World Bank on utilizing machine learning to identify infrastructre quality in Yemen
+- 👨🏽‍💻 I am currently working with the World Bank on utilizing machine learning to identify infrastructure quality in Yemen

-- 👨🏽‍💻 And I am working on a reseach project funded by the Dept of Defence to predict the probability of coup d'etat in Africa
+- 👨🏽‍💻 And I am working on a research project funded by the Dept of Defence to predict the probability of a coup d'etat in Africa

 - 🙌 Open to: **Data Scientist | Software Engineering | Data Engineering | Data Analyst roles**